 - Other Jewish texts on disability issues include: "For my house shall be a house of prayer for all people."
 (Isaiah 56:5)

-- "But Moses said to the Lord, 'Please, O Lord, I have never been a man of words, either in times past or now that You have spoken to Your servant; I am slow of speech and slow of tongue.'
+- "But Moses said to the Lord, 'Please, O Eternal, I have never been a man of words, either in times past or now that You have spoken to Your servant; I am slow of speech and slow of tongue.'
 And the Lord said to him, 'Who gives man speech?
 Who makes him dumb or deaf, seeing or blind?
-Is it not I, the Lord?'"(Exodus 4:10-11)
+Is it not I, the Eternal?'"(Exodus 4:10-11)

 Passed in 2014, the Achieving a Better Life Experience (ABLE) Act allowed people with disabilities up to age 26 and their families to establish tax-advantaged savings and investment plans called ABLE Accounts.
 Although the ABLE Act continues to provide an important measure of financial security to people with disabilities, anyone who acquires a disability after they turn 26 is ineligible to create an ABLE account.
 Urge your members of Congress to cosponsor the ABLE Age Adjustment Act to help millions of additional people with disabilities save for the future.

 Learn new advocacy strategies and take action to put the needs and rights of people with disabilities squarely on the policy agenda of the presidential administration and the 117th Congress.
 Part of Jewish Disability Awareness, Acceptance, and Inclusion Month, these virtual events are hosted in partnership with Jewish Federations of North America and other community partners.

 More can and must be done to build a more inclusive Jewish community.
 Created with our partner organizations, Hineinu is a guide to breaking down barriers and creating inclusive communities.